 How much will I see in 24/72/144 hours?

 A lot!
 Chinese cities typically have great metro systems making it easy to get around.
 Also, since the Olympics in 2008, transport systems are much more English language friendly.
 Just press the British (or American!) flag on the touch screens, and select where you want to go!

 Making the most of your 144 hours?
 This Shanghai 5-day itinerary is essential reading for you to make sure you see the best of Shanghai!

-If you ever get the opportunity, then you should definitely take advantage of the China transit visa to explore the cities and provinces.
+If you ever get the opportunity, then you should definitely take advantage of the visa exemptions for transit to explore the cities and provinces.
 The process is easy and there’s no limit to how many times you can get one.
-So, if you travel to or from Asia/Ocenia regularly then layovers with the China transit visa are no-brainers!
+So, if you travel to or from Asia/Oceania regularly then layovers in China are no-brainers!

-Creative Travel Guide have compiled a list of the best places to visit in China specifically for first-time visitors.
+Creative Travel Guide has compiled a list of the best places to visit in China specifically for first-time visitors.
 These places are great for exploring during a layover, so check it out!

 Any questions?
 If there’s anything I’ve missed, or if you’re not sure about anything, leave a comment below and I’ll do my best to help you…

 Wanting More China Travel Inspiration?